Idea Generation and Capture

 Corral them

-Have one central spot where you herd them all.
-Those pieces of paper will escape if you give them half a chance.
+Have one central spot where you herd them all, whether it is digital or analog.
+Ideas will escape if you give them half a chance.

 Group them

-So you can find them again.
+Arrange them so you can find them again.
 Otherwise they tend to lie on top of each other and you lose sight of them.
-Organize subjects together or use a binder with A-Z tabs and an index.
+Organize like subjects together, use tags in a notetaking app, or create an index and A-Z tabs in a binder.
 Whatever works for you.

 Take a closer look at them